 That’s what you need to do, too.
 Focus on your strengths.
 Build on them.
 This will help you build your self-confidence and create the life and career success that you want and deserve.
 Don’t ignore your weaknesses – do what you can to improve on them, but don’t make them the focus of your self-improvement work.
 My best career advice on self-confidence can be summed up in four words: “Focus on your strengths.”

-The common sense career success point here is simple.
+The career success coach point here is simple common sense.
 Successful people commit to taking personal responsibility for developing their self-confidence.
 They apply the advice in Tweet 60 in Success Tweets.
 “Take stock of yourself.
 What are your strengths?
 What are your weaknesses?
 Confident people emphasize their strengths.”
 As Eleanor Powell said, “What we are is God’s gift to us.
 What we become is our gift to God.”
 She took personal responsibility for using her God-given dance talent to become the world’s greatest tap dancer, and become a vaudeville, Broadway and Hollywood star.
 What are your God-given talents?
 What have you done to develop them?
 Commit to taking personal responsibility for developing your talents.
 It’s the best way to give thanks for them, to help others, and to create the life and career success you want and deserve.